 Self-propelled mowers are small vehicles designed for mowing grass.
 They can have a driver, or they can be robots.
 The driver-controlled ones are especially suited to the largest of lawns and are quite expensive.
 They use a cylindrical cutting action which can cut grass at the length that you select.

-Like tractors, they can be dangerous on sloping ground, as on steep slopes they can roll.
+Like ride on lawn mowers, they can be dangerous on sloping ground, as on steep slopes they can roll.
 Robot mowers are suitable for older people who are beyond gardening, but they give no exercise.
 Push mowers, on the other hand, require a bit more elbow grease.
 This is because the engine doesn’t help push them forward, it’s all done by the driver.

 What Happens To the Cuttings?